 STATE SYMBOLS

 Mississippi's Coat of Arms was adopted in 1894.
 Inscribed on the scroll is the state motto Virtute et Armis - "By Valor and Arms."

 The Great Seal - The state seal has been in use since Mississippi became a state in 1817.
 The Seal was amended by an act of the 2014 Legislature to include the words "In God We Trust."

-State Flag - Designated in 1894, the state flag incorporates the national colors - red, white, and blue - and 13 stars for the original states of the Union.
-The flag was adopted by popular vote on April 17, 2001.

 State Bird - Found in all sections of Mississippi, the mockingbird was selected as the official state bird by the Women's Federated Clubs and by the State Legislature in 1944.

 State Flower and Tree - In 1900, the school children of Mississippi elected the magnolia as the state flower.
 State Waterfowl - Wood duck

 State Song - "Go Mississippi"

 State Fish - Largemouth or black bass

 State Insect - Honeybee

 State Shell - Oyster shell

 State Water Mammal - Bottlenose dolphin

 State Fossil - Prehistoric whale

 State Land Mammals - Red fox and white-tailed deer

 State Beverage - Milk

 State Stone - Petrified wood

 State Butterfly - Spicebush swallowtail

 State Dance - Square dancing

 State Toy - Teddy bear

 State Soil - Natchez Silt Loam

+Megnotia Megnotia Space 2002 Pluribus Unitri

-Native Dominion
+Native Dominion Upon the first arrival of Europeans, the region

-Upon the first arrival of Europeans, the region which is now Mississippi was inhabited by three powerful Indian tribes: the Choctaws, Chickasaws, and the Natchez.
+Europeans, the region which is now Mississippi was inhabited by three powerful Indian tribes: the Choctaws, Chickasaws, and the Natchez.

-1540-1541

 Hernando DeSoto, a Spanish Explorer, becomes the first known European to enter Mississippi.
 In the spring of 1541, he reaches the Mississippi River a few miles south of Memphis.

-1673

 Jacques Marquette and Louis Jollier begin exploring the Mississippi River on May 17.
 They reach Mississippi in July and explore as far south as the mouth of the Arkansas River near present-day Rosedale before turning back.

-1682 Robert Cavalier de La Salle navigates the Mississippi River to its mouth and claims all lands drained by the river for France.
-(French Dominion 1699-1763) Pierre Le Moyne, Sieur D'Iberville, and his brother, Jean Baptiste, Sieur De Bienville, found the first European settlement at Fort Maurepas on the present site of Ocean Springs.
+Robert Cavalier de La Salle navigates the Mississippi River to its mouth and claims all lands drained by the river for France.

+(French Dominion 1699-1763)

+Pierre Le Moyne, Sieur D'Iberville, and his brother, Jean Baptiste, Sieur De Bienville, found the first European settlement at Fort Maurepas on the present site of Ocean Springs.